RSE-Sheffield/RSE-Sheffield.github.io/_events/lunchbytes-2024-10-22.md

 slides_url:
 ---

-As code and software become an ever bigger part of research (its likely that [around 1/3 of researchers write code](https://rse.shef.ac.uk/sssurvey/)), coding and other digital skills become ever more important to researchers.
+As code and software become an ever bigger part of research (it's likely that [around 1/3 of researchers write code](https://rse.shef.ac.uk/sssurvey/)), coding and other digital skills become ever more important to researchers.
 The FAIR for Research Software Principles adapted the _FAIR Guiding Principles for Scientific Data Management and Stewardship_  to Research Software and provide a framework for the development of code and